makersacademy/chitter-challenge/README.md

 As a Maker
 So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep

+As A Maker
+So that I can start conversations
+I want to be able to reply to peoples messages

+As a Maker
+So that I can see what people said to me
+I want to be able to see replies on my home page
 ```

 ##### Domain Model